 - Blistering, peeling, red skin rash

-- Fast breathing, paleness, severe weakness, tiredness, confusion
+- Fast or trouble breathing, severe weakness, tiredness, or confusion

 - Severe joint pain